 other information I collect

-When you visit this website, my web analytics software may record your IP address.
-This IP address is also recorded when you contact me through a form (like that "Email Me" form down there in the footer).
+When you visit this website, my web analytics software may record various pieces of information about your computer and browser, pages you visit on this website, and your IP address.
+Your IP address is also recorded when you contact me through a form (like that "Email Me" form down there in the footer).
 An IP address is a short series of numbers that identifies your connection to the World Wide Web.
 Your IP address can also reveal the city and time zone you are in.
 I collect this IP address for two reasons.
 First, in the event that you email me through a form, it can help me know what pages you specifically were viewing.
 Second, if I get spam through a web form, I can prevent that IP from accessing my site in the future.
 As is the case with all the information I collect, I won't give it away or abuse it.

 Note that while I make every reasonable effort to protect your information and privacy, I am not responsible for any data or files that get lost or stolen, nor am I responsible for third parties' use of your information.